Nemo Thomsen

-Nemo Thomsen (born 5 April 2004) is a Greenlandic footballer who currently plays for Brabrand IF and the Greenland national team.
+Nemo Thomsen (born 5 April 2004) is a Greenlandic professional footballer who currently plays for 1st Division club FC Fredericia and the Greenland national team.

 Club career

 Thomsen is from Ilulissat, Greenland.
 During the 2018 Greenlandic Football Championship he scored a hattrick for Nagdlunguaq-48 at age fourteen to become the youngest goalscorer in the tournament.

 In 2019 he moved to Southern Jutland in Denmark for more footballing opportunities.
 Shortly thereafter he began playing for the academy of SønderjyskE while living with a host family for six months before moving into player housing on Louisevej.
 Following his move to Kolding IF, Thomsen made his debut for the U17 side on 1 April 2021 in a spring season 3–0 victory over Næstved U17.

 In February 2023, Thomsen saw minutes for Kolding's senior squad as part of a training camp held in Turkey.
 Kolding IF faced clubs from Latvia, Denmark, and Bosnia and Herzegovina during the camp.
 He ended the 2023 season as the under-19 league's top scorer with 25 goals.
 Kolding IF became went on to win the league title that season.
 Following the impressive performance, Thomsen signed his first senior contract with the club for the 2023–24 season.

 On 8 August 2023, Thomsen scored a hattrick in a 19–1 victory over FC Avrasya in the 2023–24 Danish Cup.
 The result set a new all-time record for the largest margin of victory in the Danish Cup.
 Later that month, it was announced Nemo had left Kolding and joined Young Boys FD of the Danish 3rd Division in search of more playing time.
 He scored for the club to secure a 1–1 draw and a point in a league match against Holbæk B&I. In February 2024 it was announced that Thomsen had departed the club after half a season, following a trial at Holbæk B&I the previous month.

 In summer 2025, Thomsen joined newly promoted Danish 2nd Division club Brabrand IF.
 He debuted for the club on 2 August against VSK Aarhus as a substitute.
 He made his first league start for the club on 16 August against Akademisk Boldklub.
 He scored his team's only goal in the match, earning Man of the Match honours despite his team's 1–2 defeat.

+On 26 June 2026, Thomsen joined Danish 1st Division side FC Fredericia on a four-year contract, becoming the first ever male Greenlandic player to sign a professional football contract.